-The Vertis shoes closely resemble Merrell's Moab Ventilator range, with a ventilated top layer to allow air to circulate while still having a water-resistant inner membrane to help keep feet dry.
+The Vertis shoes have a ventilated top layer to allow air to circulate while still having a water-resistant inner membrane to help keep feet dry.

 The sole is hard and grippy, although not especially thick.
 The rubber toe guards are definitely a useful touch, and there 's sufficient padding around the back, sides and tongue of the shoe to absorb most bumps and knocks.

 My particular shoes were a suitably nondescript light brown color, ideal for walking through dirt and mud all day.